-'We recommend using a combination of floor, wall and overhead lighting to make the space versatile, or even to install a 5-amp dimmer switch which controls all lighting.'
+'We recommend using a combination of floor, wall and bedroom ceiling light ideas to make the space versatile, or even installing a 5-amp dimmer switch which controls all lighting.'

 Turn dressing and undressing into a soothing ritual by creating opportunity to enjoy a relaxing drink, too.
 Irene Gunter of Gunter & Co suggests that the inclusion of a fridge to hold miniature bottles for a small bar, or an area to brew a cup of tea, can enhance the space enormously.

-Once the functional, practical elements are on plan, you can consider color, finishes and decorative details.
+Once the functional, practical elements are on plan, you can consider bedroom color ideas, finishes and decorative details.

 Do be sure to allow enough space to step back at least a metre from the mirror for the best view point.
-If you opt for a free-standing mirror, mirror panelling within decorative door fascias can be another attractive design detail to maximize light and a sense of luxury in the setting.
+If you opt for a free-standing mirror, mirror panelling within decorative door fascias can be another attractive design detail to maximize light and incorporate an element of luxury bedroom ideas into the setting.